authzforce/server/README.md

 AuthZForce Server is also the Reference Implementation (GEri) of [FIWARE](https://www.fiware.org) *Authorization PDP* Generic Enabler (GE).
 More info on the [FIWARE catalogue](http://catalogue.fiware.org/enablers/authorization-pdp-authzforce).

-**Go to the [latest release](https://github.com/authzforce/server/releases/latest) page for links to downloads, release notes and  installation, administration and user manuals as downloadable HTML/PDF or available online on [readthedocs.org](http://authzforce-ce-fiware.readthedocs.io/en/latest/).**
+**Go to the [releases](https://github.com/authzforce/server/releases) page for links to downloads, release notes and  installation, administration and user manuals for a specific release.**

 *If you are interested in using an embedded XACML-compliant PDP in your Java applications, AuthZForce also provides a PDP engine as a Java library in [Authzforce core project](http://github.com/authzforce/core).*